Greater Washington Anti-DUI Group Urges Safety On Super Bowl Sunday

 “And while you often hear that wearing a seatbelt may be your best defense against a drunk driver, the true bottom-line is that the routine wearing of seatbelts is the single most effective measure to reduce crash-related deaths and injuries.”

-While DUI penalties differ in the District of Columbia, Maryland and Virginia for first-time offenders, such range from fines up to $2,500, jail terms up to one year and driver’s license suspension periods also up to one year.
+While the DUI penalties differ in the District of Columbia, Maryland and Virginia for first-time offenders, such range from fines up to $2,500, jail terms up to one year and driver’s license suspension periods also up to one year.

 Founded in 1982, the nonprofit [501(c)(3)] Washington Regional Alcohol Program is a coalition of diverse interests using effective education, innovative programs, and targeted advocacy to end alcohol-impaired driving and underage drinking in the Washington, D.C. metro area.
 Through public education, innovative health education programs and advocacy, WRAP is credited with keeping the metro-Washington area’s alcohol-related traffic deaths historically lower than the national average.
 WRAP, however, may best be known to area residents via the organization’s popular free safe ride service to prevent drunk driving, SoberRide®.